cmfcmf/RatPack2.0/README.md

 RatPack is a simplistic implementation of the Sinatra concept on top of KomHttpServer for Squeak Smalltalk.

-For licensing, see the file COPYRIGHT
+For licensing, see the file COPYING.